kevoreilly/CAPEv2/docs/book/src/customization/signatures.rst

         def run(self):
             return self.check_mutex("i_am_a_malware")

-Simple as that, now our signature will return ``True`` whether the analyzed malware was observed opening the specified mutex.
+It's as simple as that!
+Now our signature will return ``True`` if the analyzed malware was observed opening the specified mutex.

-If you want to be more explicit and directly access the global container, you could translate the previous signature in the following way:
+If you want to be more explicit and directly access the **global container**, you could translate the previous signature in the following way:

     .. code-block:: python